Russia strikes near Ukraine’s capital; mosque reported hit

 Russia’s troops are likely to see their ranks bolstered soon from abroad.
 Denis Pushilin, the Russia-backed head of a separatist region in eastern Ukraine, said Saturday that he expects “many thousands” of fighters from the Middle East to join the rebels and fight “shoulder-to-shoulder” against the Ukrainian army.

-Russian Defense Minister Sergei Shoigu’s said Friday that Russian authorities received requests from over 16,000 people from the Middle East who are eager to join the Russian military action in Ukraine.
-He added that many of them previously fought together with Russia against the Islamic State group.
+Russian Defense Minister Sergei Shoigu said Friday that Russian authorities have received request from over 16,000 people from the Middle East who are eager to join the Russian military action in Ukraine.
+He added that many of those people have previously fought together with Russia against the Islamic State group.

 Thousands of soldiers on both sides of the war in Ukraine are believed to have been killed along with many civilians.
 At least 2.5 million people have fled the country, according to the United Nations refugee agency.